c9obvi/little-toolbox/Github Repo Backup.md

 - The script will run in the background without interrupting your activities.
 - Review the backup periodically to ensure it's running as expected.

+# Combining Wake Up in MacOS + Cron
+## Automation with Cron and Wake Scheduling

+To automate the backup process and ensure it runs even when your Mac is asleep, you can set up a cron job and schedule wake-up times using the Terminal.

+### Setting Up a Wake Schedule with Terminal

+You can use the `pmset` command to schedule your Mac to wake or power on at specific times:

+1. **Open Terminal**:
+   - Find Terminal in the Applications > Utilities folder, or use Spotlight to search for it.

+2. **Schedule a Wake or Power On Event**:
+   - Use the `pmset` command to set a wake schedule.
+For example, to wake your Mac every weekday at 7:30 AM:
+     ```
+     sudo pmset repeat wakeorpoweron MTWRFSU 07:30:00
+     ```
+   - Replace `MTWRFSU` and `07:30:00` with the days and time you prefer.

+3. **Verify Your Schedule**:
+   - To check your current wake schedule, run:
+     ```
+     pmset -g sched
+     ```

+4. **Cancel a Scheduled Event**:
+   - To remove a scheduled wake event, use:
+     ```
+     sudo pmset repeat cancel
+     ```

+### Setting Up Your Cron Job

+1. **Edit Crontab**:
+   - Run `crontab -e` in the Terminal to edit your cron jobs.

+2. **Add Your Backup Script to Cron**:
+   - Add a line for your backup script, timed a few minutes after the wake schedule:
+     ```
+     0 2 * * * /path/to/backup_github_repos.sh
+     ```
+   - This example sets the script to run at 2 AM daily.
+Adjust as needed.

+3. **Save and Close**:
+   - Save the changes and exit the editor.

+### Notes

+- Ensure your Mac is connected to power, as some models might not wake when on battery power.
+- Align the cron job timing closely with the wake schedule.
+- Check security settings if your Mac requires a password immediately after sleep, as this might prevent scheduled tasks from running.